convisoappsec/conviso-docs/docs/quickstart/manager-quickstart.md

 ---
 id: manager-quickstart
-title: First steps with the Conviso Platform
+title: First steps with the Conviso Platform as a Manager
 sidebar_label: Manager Quickstart
 description:  You are about to take your first steps with the Conviso Platform and start a new experience with secure development.
 Let's go!
-keywords:  [First steps with the Conviso Platform]
+keywords:  [Quickstart, Manager]
 image: '/static/img/quickstartseo.png'
 ---